 When Bitcoin Boom was first introduced 12 years back, it guaranteed a monetary transformation by allowing users to shift money without a bank to act as a middleman.
 It implied, along with other factors, that billions of financially excluded individuals (those who do not have access to adequate online banking) could be able to prevent depending entirely on cash.

 Since then, much has changed.
 There are around 11,000 cryptocurrencies available and over 400 virtual currencies.
+The convenience of buying, selling and exchanging digital assets through trading platform have fuelled the interest of individuals seeking to join the crypto revolution.
 Approximately 14% of American people possess cryptocurrency, with much more planning to get some.

 While paying bills, users must have a wallet to utilize Bitcoin as a payment method in the shop.
 It is linked to their Bitcoin checking accounts, where the transfer is encrypted via blockchain before reaching the wallet.
 Private details are used to enroll the wallets, and they can be bought for free.